Savri Maranan (TV series): Adaptations

-A Greek adaptation under the title Το σόι σου (romanized: to soi su, English: Your family), premiered on Alpha TV, on October 23, 2014, stopped on June 25, 2019, after five seasons and 307 episodes in total and it is expected to restart with a new season and new episodes on October 31, 2025.
+A Greek adaptation under the title Το σόι σου (romanized: to soi su, English: Your family), premiered on Alpha TV, on October 23, 2014, stopped on June 25, 2019, after five seasons and 307 episodes in total and got a reboot with a new season and new episodes on October 31, 2025.

 On April 7, 2015, an American adaptation of the show premiered in the TBS under the title Your Family or Mine.
 It only aired for one season.

 While not an adaptation of the show, the 2011 British series Friday Night Dinner has some similarities to Savri Maranan.